Spatio-temporal smoothing, interpolation and prediction of income distributions based on grouped data: Analysis of the HLS data

 \subsection{Prior sensitivity check}

-Finally, the sensitivity regarding the prior specification for the scale parameters is assessed.
-Figure~\ref{fig:prior} presents the scatterplots of the posterior means of the average incomes, median incomes, and Gini indices under the default inverse gamma and alternative priors.
-In the alternative prior setting, the standard deviations, $\sigma_k$ and $\sqrt{\alpha}_k$, follow the exponential distributions with a mean, $0.2$, which favours a smaller standard deviation, with the prior probability of a standard deviation exceeding $0.5$, which is approximately $0.08$.
-The figure shows that these posterior quantities of interest are robust regarding the prior specifications.
-Supplementary Material provides a comparison of the posterior distributions of the standard deviation parameters under those prior settings.
+Finally, we assess the sensitivity of our results to the prior specifications for the standard deviation parameters.
+In the alternative prior setting, we double the prior means as $a_\sigma=0.5$ and $a_\tau=a_\alpha=2.5$, thereby allowing for standard deviation larger values.
+Figure~\ref{fig:prior} presents the scatter plots comparing the posterior means and standard deviations for average income, median income and the Gini index under the default and alternative exponential priors.
+The figure demonstrates that the posterior distributions of the quantities of interest are highly robust to the prior specifications, as the posterior means and standard deviations are closely aligned along the 45-degree line.
+Further comparisons of the posterior distributions of the standard deviation parameters under these different prior settings are provided in the Supplementary Material.